wso2/docs-ei/en/micro-integrator/docs/setup/message_builders_formatters/message-relay.md

     message.
 -   **wsmr:builder** - A message builder to be used for a content type.

-!!! info

-Note

-After changing the policy, the user has to restart the ESB profile of WSO2 EI for the changes to take effect.
+> After changing the policy, the user has to restart the ESB profile of WSO2 EI for the changes to take effect.

-!!! info

-Note

-If the Message Relay is enabled for particular content type, there cannot be any services with security enabled for that content type.
+> If the Message Relay is enabled for particular content type, there cannot be any services with security enabled for that content type.

 ## Message Relay Module